Toothache and dental pain relief

 And of course, once you have cariogenic bacteria starting to gnaw away at your tooth, there is no means known on this earth to stop them from relentlessly progressing, which could be found outside the dentist's office and chair.

 I know differently now - at least with respect to my own teeth, and I understand those of some others following similar principles.

-Follow your intuition and use whatever you have available: numerous methods for obtaining toothache relief have worked for various people (although a couple of simple things such as salt water rinses or packs, garlic and tea tree oil seem to stand out as the most effective by far) so as you read the many suggestions provided, I would advice you follow your intuition and/or whatever you happen to have available in your pantry, including combining several remedies as you feel inspired.
+Follow your intuition and use whatever you have available: numerous methods for obtaining toothache relief have worked for various people (although a couple of simple things such as salt water rinses or packs, garlic, tea tree oil and of course auto-urine rinses seem to stand out as the most effective by far), so as you read the many suggestions provided under the section Natural, holistic & home dental remedies for toothache, I would advise you follow your intuition and/or whatever you happen to have available in your pantry, including combining several remedies as you feel inspired.

 1 Compare Risks of dental bridges which includes important advice for those who wear a bridge and who develop pain.